5 tips and tricks for Apple's newest iPad

-Apple's newest iPad (£319.00 at Apple) is not only super affordable, but it's super capable as well.
+Apple's newest iPad ($329.99 at Best Buy) is not only super affordable, but it's super capable as well.
 From Apple Pencil support to faster performance, the new iPad is tough to beat.
 When it comes to Apple's latest wares, there are a few things to learn about the tablet.

 Pair an Apple Pencil